arlionn/stata-pyforest/README.md

 Usage
 ---------------------------------

-Basic usage of pyforest is simple.
+Basic usage of pyforest is pretty simple.
+The syntax looks similar to -regress-.
+Optional arguments share exactly the same syntax as (scikit-learn.ensemble.RandomForestClassifier)[https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html] and (scikit-learn.ensemble.RandomForestRegressor)[https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html].

 Here is a quick example demonstrating how to use pyforest for classification: